dads2busy/USG-ARI/docs/project_ready.md

 - Strong leadership, management, and organizational skills, with a track record of directing large research teams and executing successful research projects.
 - Ability to secure and manage external research funding efficiently.
 - Excellent communication and interpersonal skills, capable of translating complex research findings into clear, actionable policy recommendations and fostering strong collaborative relationships.

-**Application Procedure:**
-Interested candidates are requested to submit a resume, a detailed cover letter, and a list of three references to [Email Address].
-Please include examples of previous relevant work, your experience in developing complex academic pathways, and your contributions to policy-relevant data in education.
-Applications will be reviewed on a rolling basis until the position is filled.

-The READY Institute is an Equal Opportunity Employer and is committed to creating an inclusive environment for all employees.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

 *Note: Ability to work in the U.S. without sponsorship is a requirement.*